qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 MacOS X
 =======

-A single installer package is available for Mountain Lion (10.7) and
+A single installer package is available for Mountain Lion (10.7) and newer.

 QGIS stable
 -----------